Single-Family Home Size: 2Q25 Data

-By Robert Dietz on May 22, 2023 • An expected impact of the virus crisis is a need for more residential space, as people use homes for more purposes including work.
+An expected impact of the virus crisis was a need for more residential space, as people used homes for more purposes including work.
 Home size correspondingly increased in 2021 as interest rates reached historic lows.
-However, as interest rates increased in 2022, and housing affordability worsened, the demand for home size has trended lower.
-According to first quarter 2023 data from the Census Quarterly Starts and Completions by Purpose and Design and NAHB analysis, median single-family square floor area registered at 2,261 square feet.
-Average (mean) square footage for new single-family homes stood at 2,469 square feet.
-Since Great Recession lows (and on a one-year moving average basis), the average size of a new single-family home is now 4% higher at 2,486 square feet, while the median size is 7% higher at 2,262 square feet.
-Home size rose from 2009 to 2015 as entry-level new construction lost market share.
+However, as interest rates increased in 2022 and 2023, and housing affordability worsened, the demand for home size has trended lower.
+According to second quarter 2025 data from the Census Quarterly Starts and Completions by Purpose and Design and NAHB analysis, median single-family square floor area was 2,125 square feet, a decline from the start of the year.
+Average (mean) square footage for new single-family homes registered at 2,364 square feet.
+The average size of a new single-family home, on a one-year moving average basis, was flat at 2,386 square feet, while the median size declined to 2,162 square feet.
+Home size increased from 2009 to 2015 as entry-level new construction lost market share.
 Home size declined between 2016 and 2020 as more starter homes were developed.
-After a brief increase during the post-covid building boom, home size is trending lower and will likely do so as housing affordability remains constrained.
-Related ‹ Employment Situation in April: State-Level AnalysisTags: home building, home size, housing, single-family, single-family size
+After a brief increase during the post-COVID building boom, home size has trended lower due to declining affordability conditions.
+Discover more from Eye On Housing Subscribe to get the latest posts sent to your email.

 About My Work